wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-ai-tour.md

 ## Project Structure

-When you open the workshop in Visual Studio Code, you'll see the following folder structure.
-Take note of the key folders and files you'll be working with during the workshop:
+When you open the workshop in Visual Studio Code, you'll see the following project structure.
+Take note of the key **subfolders** and **files** you'll be working with during the workshop:

-1. The **files folder**: Contains the files created by the agent app.
+1. The **files** folder: Contains the files created by the agent app.
+The `files` folder is created during agent execution and is not checked into source control.
+As a result, you will NOT see this folder in your forked repository - but you will see it during runtime.
-1. The **instructions folder**: Contains the instructions passed to the LLM.
+2. The **instructions** folder: Contains the instructions passed to the LLM.
-1. The **main.py**: The entry point for the app, containing its main logic.
+3. The **main.py** file: The entry point for the app, containing its main logic.
-1. The **sales_data.py**: Contains the function logic to execute dynamic SQL queries against the SQLite database.
+4. The **sales_data.py** file: The function logic to execute dynamic SQL queries against the SQLite database.
-1. The **stream_event_handler.py**: Contains the event handler logic for token streaming.
+5. The **stream_event_handler.py** file: Contains the event handler logic for token streaming.

 ![Lab folder structure](./media/project_structure.png)